4301 West Markham, Slot 803 — Little Rock, AR, 72205

 Orbitrap Fusion Lumos Mass Spectrometer

 Orbitrap Exploris Mass Spectrometer

 UltiMate 3000 UHPLC

-Each Fusion-class mass spectrometer maintained at operated at UAMS is equipped withe the following options and accessories:
+Each Fusion-class mass spectrometer is equipped with the following options and accessories:

 UPLC System Interface

 EASY-IC (internal calibration) Ion Source

 Electron-Transfer Dissociation (ETD) Source